 Japan is a train enthusiast’s dream, with one of the most complex and efficient railway systems in the world.
 Nearly every destination in the country can be reached by train.
 The diversity of design adds to the experience – from old fashioned local trains to modern high-speed railways, there are more than just a few ways to get around.
 Below are some of the best trips for travelers looking to take the scenic route through Japan.

 One of the main attractions of the Oigawa Railway is the train itself.
 It is one of the few train lines that still uses old fashioned, Western-style steam locomotives.
 Passengers are also treated to a breathtaking view of Shizuoka‘s countryside.
 The best time to visit is during the fall season when the leaves change color.

 The Kurobe Gorge Railway is famous for its open-air train cars, deep valleys, and a beautiful emerald green lake.
-Kurobe is a perfect day-trip for travelers hoping to escape the hustle and bustle of Japanese city life for a breath of fresh mountain air.
-If that isn’t enough, there are natural onsen (hot springs) along the way for anyone interested in taking a hot bath in the mountains.
+Kurobe is a perfect day-trip for travellers hoping to escape the hustle and bustle of Japanese city life for a breath of fresh mountain air.
+If that isn’t enough, there are natural onsens (hot springs) along the way for anyone interested in taking a hot bath in the mountains.

 Another fantastic option for travelers interested in riding the coastline is the Gono Line, which carries passengers from Akita to Aomori while providing a clear view of the Sea of Japan.
 The Resort Shirakami train has the best view for the money, but travellers are advised to book far in advance as seats tend to fill up quickly.